2 Keys To Growing Your Inner Confidence

 Confidence is a skill.
 You can compare it to a muscle, and like any muscle you need to exercise it so that it doesn’t shrink and waste away.
 The problem is that unlike your biceps or glutes, which tend to stay in the same place, your confidence muscle can be harder to find.
 How do you develop your biceps or firm up your glutes?
 By doing exercises that are designed to work that muscle over a period of time until you see the results you were looking for.

 It’s just the same with confidence.
 Let’s say that you’re the kind of person that doesn’t take many risks, the kind of person who goes through each day doing what needs to be done and doing it well, but not really stretching yourself.
 You might talk yourself out of doing something because it’s too scary or because you think to yourself ‘I’m not good enough,’ ‘that’s not who I am’ or ‘I don’t really want it anyway.’
 That kind of person lives within what they know and what keeps them safe and comfortable.
-The fewer risks they take, the less confident they need to be and so the less confident they become.
+The fewer risks they take, the less confident they need to be, and the deny themselves the opportunity to gain confidence.